 CTM Festival will take place parallel to and in collaboration with transmediale – festival for art and digital culture.
 In the weeks before the two festivals, the Vorspiel programme will unite Berlin-based initiatives and venues in creating a city-wide programme of exhibitions, performances, artist talks and more.
+The is out now.

 Note: Please verify your URL parameter: tx_cal_controller[uid]